 So I refined my process, tested it with others, both one-on-one and in small group seminars.

 I eventually made it the foundation of what has now become The Power Of Intentional Living Membership.

 But from the moment we notice the facts that show up, we get to decide how to experience them.

 We get to choose how we interpret those facts and decide how we will will allow them to affect our experience of life going forward.

 And that makes all the difference between living a life we love and living a heavy life, that keeps on crushing us.

 I had my Uncle Bill to show me that I always get to choose how life goes, especially when the circumstances are tough.

-If you choose to, you can also create a path that let’s you connect what you do, with what Lights You Up inside!
+If you choose to, you can also create a path that let’s you connect what you do, with the experience of life you’ve chosen.

 And as you do, you become more and more appreciative of the genuine value of who you are, not only to yourself, but to others.

-and Start Living A Life That Lights You Up everyday.
+Start Living A Life That Lights You Up everyday!